NREL/HistoricalLoadData/README.md

 5) `calculate_county_zone_area_coverage.ipynb`
 6) `create_county_load_profiles.ipynb`

-`validation` compares the 2023 county-level load estimates for California's counties to 2023 annual county-level consumption data published by the California Energy Commission and the 2023 hourly state-level load profile for California published in EIA-930.
+`validation/load_magnitudes.ipynb` compares the 2023 county-level load magnitudes we estimate here for California's counties to 2023 annual county-level consumption data published by the California Energy Commission.

+`validation/load_patterns.ipynb` compares the hourly load patterns of aggregated county-level load profiles for California to the 2023 hourly state-level load profile for California published in EIA-930.

+`validation/raw_imputed_load_comparison.ipynb` calculates the percentage of raw load and load forecast values that are updated by the MICE technique.